 As a result, the nations have a very pleasing smooth edge that gives the map its distinctive appearance.
 In addition, because the edges are beveled, even with the same material applied to all nations, the borders remain distinct.
 In the Max version the meshsmooth can be turned off, which will revert the model to the less appealing unsmoothed look.
 An unsmoothed version of the model in FBX format is also included.

-Other advantages: Models which are constructed from a flat map wrapped onto a planet and then extruded typically have problems at the poles and where the mesh meets (usually around the international date line).
+Models which are constructed from a flat map wrapped onto a planet and then extruded typically have problems at the poles and where the mesh meets (usually around the international date line).
 This 3D globe does NOT have any of these problems (take a look at the preview images of the artic, Antarctic and where Alaska and Russia meet.)
 You will notice that many other globes for sale avoid showing preview images of these common problem areas.
 You may also notice other obvious omissions in other models (e.g Yugoslavia as one country, or Spain and Portugal as one nation, etc.)

 The underside of each nation is modeled and conforms to the curvature of the earth- great for a see-through earth effect.
 The ocean can be removed or any material applied, including opaque or translucent.